bihealth/sodar-server/docs_manual/source/dev_install.rst

 development.

-Unlike :ref:`installation for evaluation or deployment <admin_install>`, you will need to install and run the SODAR web server and related first party components locally on your development workstation.
+Unlike :ref:`installation for evaluation or deployment <admin_install>`, you will need to run the SODAR Django server and related components locally on your development workstation.
 Third party services such as iRODS and database servers can still be run in a Docker Compose network.

 Prerequisites